 Learning to make sourdough is almost like learning a whole new language.
 When people ask me if sourdough bread is hard to make, my answer is that it is actually extremely easy, once you really understand the process.
 But getting over that hump can be a bit intimidating.

-This article will hopefully help you get there!
+This article will help you get there!
 Sourdough recipes are less a recipe than they are a combination of a formula and a timeline.
-And understanding how to read the formulas (and how to create your own) as well as how all the steps work so you can make your own timelines, is so helpful in this process.
+Understanding how to read the formulas, timelines, and steps is so helpful in this process.
+After you’ve mastered that then you can learn how to create your own timelines and formulas!

 At the end of this article I will share my base recipe and timeline that I typically work from for my sourdough bread.
 You can use this as a starting point to find the timelines and ratios that work best for you.
-You will also see below that there is a table of contents to help you navigate the information here, as well as a video where I give an overview of all of this information, if that is easier to digest.
+I suggest starting by watching my video below!

-This article will assume that you do have an active starter and you are ready to start baking!
+This article will assume that you have an active starter and are ready to start baking!
+If not, here are some articles to get you started.

 Baker’s Percentages (Baker’s Math)